Enjoy This Post? Share the Love!

 As an experienced solo traveler, I have most needed backup during sporting activities.

 This was especially the case when I headed for Australia’s Great Barrier Reef as the only solo (No. 201) in a small tourist boat.
 When I changed into my wetsuit to snorkel, I noticed the sign that read: Death could result from going into the water.
-The greatest danger seemed to be the infamous, lethal Box Jellyfish a year-round hazard, fortunately less frequent during certain times.
-They are small and not necessarily conspicuous.
+The greatest danger seemed to be the infamous, lethal Box Jellyfish.
+It is a year-round hazard, fortunately less seen during certain times.
+They are small and not necessarily easy to see.
 I had heard that a buddy system was recommended.
 Having come that far, I had no alternative.
 I jumped in alone hugging the pier area.
 I was within sight of a fellow snorkeler.
 However, he and I did not share a common language and did not really qualify as a backup.
 A better choice would have been to ask a family group I had met if I could join them.

-Part 12: Avoiding Accidents and Participating in Special Activities
+Part 14: Avoiding Accidents when Participating in Special Activities

 On Tuesday, February 26, 2013, a hot-air balloon exploded over Luxor, Egypt, killing 19 tourists and critically injuring the pilot and remaining survivor.
 Press accounts raised questions as to both maintenance and piloting skills.